JEG2/go_gtp/README.markdown

       go.loadsgf?("game.sgf") or abort "Failed to load file" puts go.showboard
     end  # quit called automatically after this block

+You can customize how GNU Go is invoked, by passing parameters to `run_gnugo()`.
+Probably the two most useful are the `:directory` where the executable lives and any `:arguments` you would like to pass it.
+For example:

+    require "go/gtp"

+    go = Go::GTP.run_gnugo( directory: "/usr/local/bin",
+                            arguments: "--boardsize 9" )
+    # ...

+Of course, you could also set the board size after the connection is open with `go.boardsize(9)`.

 See the [example directory](http://github.com/JEG2/go_gtp/tree/master/example/) for more ideas about how to use this library.